MemNexus vs Letta

 No credit card required · 5-minute setup

 Sign up, install the CLI, and run mx setup.
-Works with Claude Code, Cursor, GitHub Copilot, Windsurf, and more.
+Works with Claude Code, Codex, Copilot, and Cursor.

 Already have an account?
 Sign in →